 Sellers with Clever can list with a top local agent for just $3,000 or 1% vs. the typical 2.5-3% rate you’ll get through FastExpert.
 Eligible buyers get 0.5% of their home’s purchase price in cash back after closing.

-Our team spent more than 1,400 hours researching FastExpert and other agent matching services.
 Read on to learn how FastExpert compares to the competition — or skip ahead to read FastExpert reviews from real customers and our mystery shoppers.

 Should you use FastExpert to find a realtor?

 👎 Where FastExpert misses the mark:

 If you need a real estate agent and want a no-cost agent matching service to help you find one, there are better options than FastExpert.

 We tested out FastExpert and, though the service was quick and easy, the value fell short of what many of its competitors offer.

 FastExpert comes with many downsides and risks.
 It allows agents to pay for more referrals, for example, which means it's often not matching you with the best agent for the job, but the highest bidder.